Nordholz Naval Airbase

 Nordholz Naval Airbase (Fliegerhorst Nordholz) (IATA: FCN, ICAO: ETMN) is a German Naval Air base located near the town of Nordholz in Lower Saxony, 25 km north of Bremerhaven, and 12 km southwest of Cuxhaven.
-It is the home of Naval Air Command (Marinefliegerkommando), with Naval Air Wing 3 (Marinefliegergeschwader 3) and Naval Air Wing 5 (Marinefliegergeschwader 5), equipped with the P-3C Orion, Dornier 228NG, Mk88A Sea Lynx and Mk41 Sea King.
+It is the home of Naval Air Command (Marinefliegerkommando), with Naval Air Wing 3 (Marinefliegergeschwader 3) and Naval Air Wing 5 (Marinefliegergeschwader 5), equipped with the P-3C Orion, Dornier 228NG, Mk88A Sea Lynx and Mk41 Sea King (last flight August 31, 2024), replaced by NH 90 Sea Lion.

-For the jointly used civil airport, see Sea-Airport Cuxhaven/Nordholz.

 History

 Nordholz Naval Airbase is one of the oldest airports in Germany, dating to 17 December 1912.
 Construction of the airport installations started a year later and was finished in 1914.

 During World War I Nordholz served as the principal airship base for the Imperial German Navy.
 The first Zeppelin L 3 landing on 2 September 1914 marked the beginning of flight operations.
 A month later, the Marine-Luftschiff-Abteilung moved from Hamburg Fuhlsbüttel Airport to Nordholz, with the first anti-aircraft batteries arriving four days later on 18 October.
 On 25 December the base was one of the targets of the Cuxhaven Raid.
-German airships started bombing raids on Britain in 1915, initially using German Army Zeppelins; in June, 1915, however, German Navy Zeppelins based at Nordholz began attacks on London.
+German airships started bombing raids on Britain in 1915, initially using German Army Zeppelins; in June 1915, however, German Navy Zeppelins based at Nordholz began attacks on London.
 Raids against various places in Britain continued until 1918.

-On June 23, 1919, Six Zeppelins (LZ 46, LZ 79, LZ 91, LZ103, LZ 110, and LZ 111) were destroyed at Nordholz Airbase by their own crews in order to prevent them from falling into Allied hands.
+On 23 June 1919, Six Zeppelins (LZ 46, LZ 79, LZ 91, LZ103, LZ 110, and LZ 111) were destroyed at Nordholz Airbase by their own crews in order to prevent them from falling into Allied hands.
 According to the terms of the Treaty of Versailles, all airport installations were dismantled after the war in 1919.